 We are looking for creative, enthusiastic and dedicated students who demonstrate skill and passion for design and the visual arts.
 There are no required school subjects, but students who do well in NCEA Level 2 art, design or technology (or equivalent) may be granted automatic entry to the programme without having to submit a portfolio.
 The requirements for automatic entry are: NCEA Level 2 with Excellence, including an excellence endorsement in an approved art, design or technology subject.

 Entry to the University is confirmed once you have achieved University Entrance.

-Applications for the Bachelor of Design (Honours) starting in Semester One of the following year close on 1 October of the preceding year.
-However late applications will be considered subject to space and availability.
+Applications for the Bachelor of Design (Honours) starting in Semester One of the following year are due on 1 October of the preceding year.
+Late applications are still being accepted for this qualification.
+The due date for a Semester Two start is 30 June.
+However late applications will be considered subject to available spaces.

 For general entry requirements see Massey University entry requirements.

 All design degree students in the college initially enrol in a Bachelor of Design with Honours.